 Now, run the flea comb through your pet’s hair.
 However, begin the combing process from the pet’s head and slowly move to its tail.

-Fleas are mainly on the groin area, around the pet’s neck area, around leg folds, and around the base of the tail.
+Fleas are mainly on the groin area, around the pet’s neck area, around leg folds, and the tail’s base.
 Therefore, you’ll need to have thorough combing on the pet’s underside, near the pet’s rump, and on its neck.

-Finally, after completing the first combing process, relax from about 5 minutes to allow the remaining fleas to move around (to hidden places like ground and legs).
+Finally, after completing the first combing process, relax for about 5 minutes to allow the remaining fleas to move around (to hidden places like the ground and legs).

-Fleas try to hide around the pet and hence the second combing will help you to get the fleas that could have escaped the first combing.
+Fleas try to hide around the pet, and hence the second combing will help you get the fleas that could have escaped the first combing.
 Now, flea combs your cat or dog again to remove the remaining fleas and their eggs.

-3. Clean the flea combing area and vacuum the room
+Step 3: Clean the flea combing area and vacuum the room.

-However, if you were combing outside you’ll have to flea spray your yard or use a hose to down the fleas that might have dropped there.
-Finally, repeat the combing process on your dog after 1 week to completely eliminate a massive flea infestation.
+However, if you were combing outside, you’ll have to flea spray your yard or use a hose to down the fleas that might have dropped there.
+Finally, repeat the combing process on your dog after 1 week to eliminate a massive flea infestation.

 When to Use a Flea Comb?

-A flea comb is a pet care device that has fine tines or teeth, which we’ll use to find and remove fleas from cats, dogs or rabbits.
+A flea comb is a pet care device with fine tines or teeth, which we’ll use to find and remove fleas from cats, dogs, or rabbits.
 But why not use your regular human hair combs? – you ask.
-Well, flea combs are special as their closely spaced times will remove fleas, their eggs, and flea dirt more effectively.
+Well, flea combs are special as their closely spaced times will remove fleas, eggs, and flea dirt more effectively.
 So, when should use a flea comb:

-3. Remove flea dirt and eggs from adult pets and small pets that have sensitive skin – and thus cannot use chemical based flea control methods.
+3. Remove flea dirt and eggs from adult pets and small pets with sensitive skin – and thus cannot use chemical-based flea control methods.

 How Often to Flea Comb your pet?

-Further, if you’re near a place with a forest, large amounts of grass and trees, then you’ll need a daily flea combing routine until you can no longer see fleas during combing.
+Further, if you’re near a place with forest, large amounts of grass, and trees, then you’ll need a daily flea combing routine until you can no longer see fleas during combing.

 But, normally, you’d need to comb your cat or dog once or twice per week – for protection and proactive flea management.
-However, if you’ll be using other flea control methods such as Advantage, then you’ll have to reduce the frequency of flea combing.
+However, if you’ll be using other flea control methods such as Advantage, you’ll have to reduce flea combing frequency.

 Any consideration when flea combing your cat?

-1. Interestingly, flea combing allows you to socialize the kitten or cat through “Mutual Grooming” – which is all fun.
-However, if you cat is uncomfortable (shows resistance and fighting) with flea combing consider using alternative flea control methods.
+1. Interestingly, flea combing and collar allows you to socialize the kitten or cat through “Mutual Grooming” – which is all fun.
+However, if your cat is uncomfortable (shows resistance and fighting) with flea combing, consider using alternative flea control methods.

-2. Avoid sensitive areas on your cat – When flea combing note the sensitive area that may cause discomfort and fear on your feline friend.
-For example, in case the case skin is bruised or broken by flea bites or anything else – be gentle in flea combing or treat the cat using soothing creams before flea combing or brushing.
+2. Avoid sensitive areas on your cat – When flea combing, note the sensitive area that may cause discomfort and fear on your feline friend.
+For example, if the case skin is bruised or broken by flea bites or anything else – be gentle in flea combing or treat the cat using soothing creams before flea combing or brushing.

 What about an Electronic Flea Comb?

-Unlike your manual flea combs, manufacturers of the Electric Flea Comb claim that their device is able to go deep into the pet’s hair, search for the fleas, kill them upon contact, and eject them from the pet’s coat.
+Unlike your manual flea combs, manufacturers of the Electric Flea Comb claim that their device can go deep into the pet’s hair, search for the fleas, kill them upon contact, and eject them from the pet’s coat.